An excellent travel card that offers top-notch points redemption through Chase Ultimate Rewards.

 |Rewards Points Expiry||Never|

-Peel back the layers of the Chase Sapphire Preferred® credit card, and you’ll likely arrive at a conclusion shared by countless fellow travelers: It’s simply among the best travel cards you’ll find anywhere.
+Peel back the layers of the Chase Sapphire Preferred® Card, and you’ll likely arrive at a conclusion shared by countless fellow travelers: It’s simply among the best travel cards you’ll find anywhere.

 Some programs offer even higher ratios.
-It’s this flexibility that elevates the Chase Sapphire Preferred® credit card from an already stellar card to what many travelers rightly see as a game-changing travel card.
+It’s this flexibility that elevates the Chase Sapphire Preferred® Card from an already stellar card to what many travelers rightly see as a game-changing travel card.

-One thing is clear: The Chase Sapphire Preferred® credit card’s reputation as a must-have travel credit card is well deserved.
+One thing is clear: The Chase Sapphire Preferred® Card’s reputation as a must-have travel credit card is well deserved.

 ANNUAL FEE: Waived for the first year.

-The Chase Sapphire Preferred® credit card comes with a $95 annual fee.
-However, the fee is waived for the first year, so you can take the card for a test drive and decide later whether you want to keep it.
+The Chase Sapphire Preferred® Card comes with a $95 annual fee.
+However, the fee is waived for the first year, so you can focus on earning the generous signup bonus.

 REWARDS: 2x points on travel and dining.

-The Chase Sapphire Preferred® credit card is an especially good choice if you’re a frequent traveler, as you’ll earn 2x points per dollar you spend on travel and dining.
+The Chase Sapphire Preferred® Card is an especially good choice if you’re a frequent traveler, as you’ll earn 2x points per dollar you spend on travel and dining at restaurants.
 Earn 1 point per dollar you spend on everything else.

 When you spend $4,000 on purchases in the first 3 months your account is open, you’ll earn 50,000 points.
 That’s worth $625 when redeemed through Chase Ultimate Rewards.